Ashfield-Colborne Lakefront Association ... 2008-05-23

 About ACLA

-ACLA is a not-for-profit "umbrella" organization representing the lakefront associations from Amberley to Goderich in Ashfield-Colborne-Wawanosh Township, Huron County, Ontario.
-ACLA's mission is to co-ordinate advocacy on common concerns of the lakeshore community.
+ACLA is a not-for-profit "umbrella" organization representing the lakefront areas between Amberley and Goderich in Ashfield-Colborne-Wawanosh Township, Huron County, Ontario.
+ACLA's mission is to coordinate advocacy on common concerns of the lakefront community.
+The values that membership in ACLA provides to the lakefront community are:

 Programs

-ACLA's programs are funded by annual contributions from the lakefront associations, with some assistance from individuals, the Township, and other sources.
+ACLA's programs are funded by annual contributions from the participating lakefront associations.

 Representation and communication